fbpx

 Risk Factors

 Although the exact cause of meningioma is not known, it has been associated with age and radiation exposure.
 Higher risk occurs with greater levels of exposure to radiation at a younger age.
 Some genetic syndromes carry an increased risk for meningioma, including neurofibromatosis type 2, schwannomatosis, and Gorlin syndrome.
-There is some evidence of an association of hormones with increased risk for meningiomas, which is suggested by the increased incidence in women compared to men.in some meningiomas, some evidence shows increased risk associated with hormone use and obesity.
+There is some evidence of an association of estrogen and progesterone hormones with increased risk for meningiomas, which is suggested by the increased incidence in women compared to men.in some meningiomas, some evidence shows increased risk associated with hormone use and obesity.
 There is no conclusive evidence that head trauma or cell phone use increases the risk for meningioma.

 Molecular Profile